 Banks must report to the BP any transactions with foreign entities made on their own account or on behalf of their clients.
-However, when providing information on behalf of their clients, banks may benefit from an exemption threshold up to the amount of EUR 50,000, in relation to payments made within the European Union, if they previously inform the Bank of Portugal of their intention to benefit from the exemption.
+However, when providing information on behalf of their clients, banks may benefit from an exemption threshold up to the amount of EUR 50,000 in relation to payments made within the European Union, if they previously inform the Bank of Portugal of their intention to benefit from the exemption.
 In these cases, banks must provide the Bank of Portugal with a list of all the clients who performed transactions with foreign entities, during the relevant year (irrespective of the amounts involved), as well as the global amount of payments and receipts in relation to each client.

-In addition, direct declarants (all economic agents) performing transactions with foreign entities without involving a resident bank, must inform the Bank of Portugal of the following: (i) opening and termination of foreign bank accounts or settlement of current account with non-resident entities; and (ii) transactions with foreign entities without involving a resident bank.
+In addition, direct declarants (all economic agents) performing transactions with foreign entities without involving a resident bank, must inform the Bank of Portugal of the following: (i) opening and termination of foreign bank accounts or settlement of current account with non-resident entities; and (ii) transactions with foreign entities without involving a resident bank, starting from an amount of EUR 100,000 on a given year.